Khara-Khoto: Findings

 Kozlov's findings, some 3,500 paintings and other objects, are in the Hermitage Museum, St. Petersburg, while the books and xylographs are at the Institute of Oriental Studies.
 These survived the Siege of Leningrad and some of them were even lost until their rediscovery in 1991, forming the basis for research of the Tangut language, written in Tangut script in subsequent years.
-The books and manuscripts sent back to St. Petersburg by Kozlov were studied by Aleksei Ivanovich Ivanov, who identified several Tangut dictionaries, including a Chinese-Tangut glossary titled Pearl in the Palm (番汉合时掌中珠), compiled in 1190.
+The books and manuscripts sent back to St. Petersburg by Kozlov were studied by Aleksei Ivanovich Ivanov, who identified several Tangut dictionaries, including a Chinese-Tangut glossary titled Pearl in the Palm, compiled in 1190.

 In addition to written artifacts, the Khara-Khoto collection in the Hermitage Museum includes paintings on silk, mainly of Buddhist subjects in Chinese and Tibetan styles.
 In addition, batik-dyed silk fragments have also been found.
 A small mud wall painting fragment confirms use of cobalt as a pigment in the form of smalt.

 According to Hermitage curator Kira Samosyuk, "Most of the paintings in the collection date from the eleventh through thirteenth centuries, while the majority of the fragments of porcelain with cobalt decorative glazing are from the fourteenth century.
 No painting is of a later date than 1378–1387; no Chinese text – later than 1371; no Tangut text – later than 1212.
 So it seems that the life of the town ceased sometime around 1380."

 One of the puzzles of Khara-Khoto is that there was one building just outside the castle walls.
 Judging by its shape, it seems to be a mosque.
 It seems there were Muslims among the people that were ruled by the Tangut.
 Due to the polytheistic belief of the local people, the Muslims built their mosques outside.
 Traders from India and the further west would have prayed in the mosque and found relief after their arduous journey along the Silk Road.